Information for Undiagnosed Patients

 Whether your GP knows about mito or not, please encourage them, and other GPs in the practice, to complete an Australian Doctor education module about mitochondrial disease.
 The module ‘Maybe it’s Mitochondrial Disease’ attracts Continuing Professional Development points and can be accessed via www.howtotreat.com.au/category-2/mito.

 Download and print a flyer for your GP, which contains information about the module.
+You can also download and personalise a letter to your GP to encourage them to learn more about mito.

 The Mito Foundation understands that finding health professionals who are familiar with mito can be a frustrating experience.
 To try to ease this stress, we have collated an ever growing list of GPs, health professionals, including neurologists, neurogeneticists, metabolic disease specialists, and allied health professionals who have experience in diagnosing, treating, and managing patients with mitochondrial disease.
 Please contact the Helpline to find out about health professionals in your area.